Pivot Bio rakes in $430M round D as modified microbes prove their worth in agriculture – TechCrunch

 “We’ve all known microbes were the way to go,” he said.
 “They’re naturally part of the root system — they were already there.
 They have this feedback loop, where if they detect fertilizer they don’t make nitrogen, to save energy.
 The only thing that we’ve done is, the portion of their genome responsible for producing nitrogen is offline, and we’re waking it up.”

 Other agriculture-focused biotech companies like Indigo and AgBiome are also looking at modifying and managing the plant’s “microbiome,” which is to say the life that lives in the immediate vicinity of a given plant.
-A modified microbiome may be resistant to pests, reduce disease, or offer other benefits.
+A modified microbiome may be resistant to pests, reduce disease or offer other benefits.

 It’s not so different from yeast, which as many know from experience works as a living rising agent.
 That microbe has been cultivated to consume sugar and produce a gas, which leads to the air pockets in baked goods.
 This microbe has been modified a bit more directly to continually consume the sugars put out by plants and put out nitrogen.
 And they can do it at rates that massively reduce the need for adding solid fertilizer to the soil.